-Mandi Villarreal, our Resource Coordinator, will copy you on all correspondence between the CSO and the school(s) to which you’re seeking reciprocity.
-She will let you know whether a law school is in a black out period when you request or if there are any other issues that come up.
-If you have any questions, please contact Mandi at 512-232-1150 or firstname.lastname@example.org.
+Our office will copy you on all correspondence between the CSO and the school(s) to which you’re seeking reciprocity.
+We will let you know whether a law school is in a black out period when you request or if there are any other issues that come up.
+If you have any questions, please contact us at 512-232-1150 or firstname.lastname@example.org.

 CSO Reciprocity Policy

 The University of Texas School of Law Career Services Office grants reciprocal services to students and graduates of ABA-accredited law schools that accord reciprocal services to UT Law students and graduates.
 In the case of schools that only permit reciprocity on a one-to-one basis, we will limit the number of referrals in the same manner.
-If you would like to establish reciprocity with The University of Texas School of Law, contact the career services office of your law school and request a letter be sent by email to Mandi Villarreal, Resource Coordinator, at email@example.com.
+If you would like to establish reciprocity with The University of Texas School of Law, contact the career services office of your law school and request a letter be sent by email to the CSO at email@example.com.

 Reciprocity, if granted, will be for a three-month period from the date of approval, excluding blackout periods.
 Please provide us with the approximate dates you will be visiting our office.
 You must wait until you have received a copy of our letter granting reciprocity before visiting our office, and must bring the approval letter and a photo ID with you.

-- Reciprocity includes access to CSO Library Resources (handouts, employer binders, directories, books and periodicals) and on-site viewing of CSO Job Bank.
+- Reciprocity includes access to CSO Library Resources and on-site viewing of CSO Job Bank.

 - Reciprocity does not include individual career counseling, resume or cover letter review, access to password-protected online resources on the CSO website, and use of the fax machine or copier.
 Visitors may not borrow or remove reference materials from the CSO Resource Library.

-- Reciprocity will be unavailable during our fall and spring recruiting periods; i.e., July 1-November 30 and January 30-March 1.
+- Reciprocity will be not be available during our fall and spring recruiting periods; i.e., July 1-November 30 and January 30-March 1.
 CSO resources are only available to UT Law students and alumni during this time.

 - Our regular business hours are Monday through Friday, 8 a.m. to 5 p.m.
 Please arrive no later than 4 p.m. if you will need our resources the same day.